ichilton/chef_rubies/README.md

 **node[:rubies][:list]** - array of ruby types/versions to install (defaults to: [ 'ruby 2.0.0-p195' ])

 **node[:rubies][:install_bundler]** - boolean specifying whether to install bundler under each ruby version (defaults to: true).
-Note that this currently only works if you are listing full ruby versions (eg: 'ruby 2.0.0-p195') - it will not work with partial version numbers, despite ruby-install supporting it.
+Note that this currently only works if you are listing full ruby versions (eg: 'ruby 2.0.0-p195').

+The bundler install will not currently work with partial version numbers (eg: "ruby-install ruby" or "ruby-install ruby 1.9.3"), despite ruby-install supporting it.
+I'm working with Ross on support in the chef_ruby-install cookbook for this.

 Note the attributes in the chruby_install cookbook (https://github.com/ichilton/chef_chruby_install) which you can set, for example setting the default ruby.